bombasticSlacks/BombasticGames/_portfolio/project1.md

 ---
 Inspired by PBtA systems, classic fantasy stories, and worlds where all labour has value.

 Aspirant is a fantasy TTRPG where the players collaborate to build and explore a world of fantasy and magic.
-Features include free-form character leveling, players influencing the story by contributing ideas to the world, and streamlined rules for combat, movement, and injury.
-Aspirant at it's core is a 2d6 system where all dice rolls are skill tests and every skill tests is identically structured.
+Features include free-form character levelling, players influencing the story by contributing ideas to the world, and streamlined rules for combat, movement, and injury.
+Aspirant at its core is a 2d6 system where all dice rolls are skill tests and every skill test is identically structured.

 {:.list-inline}
 - [Game](https://aspirantrpg.com/)